 Factory-Turned-Arts-Campus Forges Future from Industrial Past

-Once the site of an abandoned steel mill, the SteelStacks Arts and Cultural Campus is now a remarkable mixed-use district in Bethlehem, Pennsylvania.
+Once the site of an abandoned steel mill, the SteelStacks Arts and Cultural Campus, a finalist for the Rudy Bruner Award for Urban Excellence, is now a remarkable mixed-use district in Bethlehem, Pennsylvania.

 After our trip to Iberville Offsite Rehabs in New Orleans, our team headed north to visit SteelStacks Arts and Cultural Campus, an abandoned steel mill-turned-mixed-use cultural and entertainment district in Bethlehem, Pennsylvania.
 The former mill’s iconic blast furnaces now anchor a civic commons that honors the city’s steelmaking legacy and symbolizes the rebirth of a region economically devastated by its closure.